smnx/mpv-autosub/README.md

 Forked from https://gist.github.com/selsta/ce3fb37e775dbd15c698

 Lua script for mpv to download subtitles using subliminal.
-Supports local files and streams (using youtube-downloader) when titled properly.
+Supports local files and streams (using youtube-dl) when titled properly.
 The default keybinding is `b`.

 Save the script to `~/.config/mpv/scripts/autosub.lua`.